 Stories by Jacob Margolis

-It's time for Tuesday Reviewsday, our weekly new music segment.
-This week music journalist Steve Hochman joins A martinez in the studio to chat.
+It's time for Tuesday Reviewsday our weekly new music segment.
+This week music journalist Steve Hochman joins Alex Cohen in studio with new albums.

 "Once you take the sophistication out of art you have a much larger and imaginative playing field...
 A cartoon has a far far larger vocabulary than any other form of art."

 Southern California Public Radio's Stephanie O'Neill continues her series by exploring whether the MEU is a viable model for the LA County Sheriff's Department.

 High-deductibles got you down?
 Not sure how to handle paying $3000 dollars before your insurance kicks in?
 That's what we're talking about this week on Impatient.

 If medical researchers could survey iPhone users around the world, would that change the future of medicine?
 Apple thinks so.
 But should you be involved?